Please complete this form to access any of the webinars below. Each webinar is 1 hour.

 Schools, districts and organizations often name “equity goals”.
 But in order to set — let alone reach — equity goals, you need to create conditions for people to make sense of what equity means, why it’s important, and how to approach it together.
 Working with equity at the center requires people to authentically bring who they are and their life experiences to the table.
 This isn’t always easy in a professional setting, but it is a necessary part of getting people ready to lead for equity.

-Please join Senior Associates Mark Salinas and Colm Davis to learn some of the why, what, and how of NEP’s over 20 years of experience in initializing equity conversations in service of transforming the life trajectories of historically underserved youth and families.
+Learn some of the why, what, and how of NEP’s over 20 years of experience in initializing equity conversations in service of transforming the life trajectories of historically underserved youth and families.
 In our view – equity is a process, not just an outcome.
 Walk away with new insights and some concrete tools for getting the equity conversation started in your context.

 Designing Agendas for Equity Work